Lyme Disease Treatment: Kicking the Tick to the Curb

 Physical therapy

-Physical therapy can help people with Lyme disease regain strength and function in their joints.
-It can also help to reduce pain and inflammation.
+Physical therapy can assist individuals in rebuilding strength and improving joint function.
+It can also alleviate pain and reduce inflammation.

-Cognitive-behavioral therapy can help people with Lyme disease cope with the emotional and psychological challenges of the disease.
+Cognitive-behavioral therapy Cognitive-behavioral therapy can aid individuals in addressing the emotional and psychological impacts of the condition.

 Pain management